A Best-of-Both-Worlds Algorithm for Constrained MDPs with Long-Term Constraints

 \section{Theoretical Results}

 In this section we provide the theoretical results attained by Algorithm~\ref{alg:PDGD-OPS} in terms of cumulative regret and cumulative constraint violation.
 We start providing a fundamental result on the Lagrange multiplier dynamics.
-Then, our study distinguishes two cases, as they require a different treatment.
-In the first case the constraints are stochastic (Section~\ref{subsec:stoc}), while in the second case they are adversarial (Section~\ref{subsec:adv}).
+Then, we distinguish two cases, which require different treatments.
+In the first, constraints are stochastic (Section~\ref{subsec:stoc}), while in the second case they are adversarial (Section~\ref{subsec:adv}).

 The main technical challenge when bounding the cumulative regret and constraint violation concerns bounding the space of the dual variables.
 We recall that, when employing standard no-regret techniques, an unbounded dual space would lead to an unbounded loss for the primal regret minimizer, resulting in a linear regret.
-Our choice $\mathcal{D}=[0,T^{1/4}]^m$ of the dual decision space allows us to circumvent such an issue and PDGD-OPS to achieve a cumulative regret bound of $R_T \leq \BigOL{T^\frac{3}{4}}$, while keeping the cumulative violation sublinear.
-Nevertheless, when $\rho$ is large enough (namely, Condition~\ref{ass:rhoassumption} holds), the $\BigOL{T^{\frac{3}{4}}}$ dependency in the upper bounds is not optimal.
-In particular, in this case, we can show that the Lagrangian vector never touches the boundaries of $\mathcal{D}$, and this property can be used to show that the regret and violation bounds are $\BigOL{\sqrt{T}}$.
-In the following, we present our result on how the Lagrange multipliers can be bounded, providing a proof sketch and referring to Appendix~\ref{App:Theoretical_results} for the complete proof. \begin{restatable}{theorem}{lambdaBoundBoth} If Condition~\ref{ass:rhoassumption} holds and PDGD-OPS is used, then, when $\zeta:=\frac{20 mL^2}{\rho^2}$, the following:
+Our choice $\mathcal{D}=[0,T^{1/4}]^m$ of the dual decision space allows us to circumvent such an issue and PDGD-OPS to achieve a cumulative regret bound of $R_T \leq \tilde{\mathcal{O}}(T^{3/4})$, while keeping the cumulative violation sublinear.
+Nevertheless, when $\rho$ is large enough (namely, Condition~\ref{ass:rhoassumption} holds), the $\BigOL{T^{3/4}}$ dependency in the upper bounds is not optimal.
+In particular, in this case, we can show that the Lagrangian vector never touches the boundaries of $\mathcal{D}$, and this property can be used to show that the regret and violation bounds are $\tilde{\mathcal{O}}{(\sqrt{T})}$.
+In the following, we present our result on how the Lagrange multipliers can be bounded, providing a proof sketch and referring to Appendix~\ref{App:Theoretical_results} for the complete proof. \begin{restatable}{theorem}{lambdaBoundBoth} If Condition~\ref{ass:rhoassumption} holds and PDGD-OPS is used, then, when $\zeta:=\frac{20 mL^2}{\rho^2}$, it holds